Frequently Asked Questions about the

 Student Incentives for Perfect Attendance

-The Primary and Middle Level programs will have weekly drawings or parties for perfect attendance.
+The Elementary and Middle Level programs will have weekly drawings or parties for perfect attendance.
 Students having perfect attendance for the week will be eligible for a drawing and great prizes.

 Innovation Learning Info

-Innovation Learning is excited to provide a variety of summer programs, held at Smithville School District for 2019.
-Our program is available for all children ages 5 – 12 years old and it brings the ultimate summer camp experience to each child by offering a variety of weekly opportunities to explore new or favorite interests.
-We will be offering Before and After Programming during Summer School programs at Eagle Heights and Horizon June 10th - July 3rd.
+Innovation Learning is excited to provide a variety of summer programs, held at Smithville School District for 2020.
+The program is available for all children ages 5 – 13 years old and brings the ultimate summer camp experience to each child by offering a variety of weekly opportunities to explore new or favorite interests.
+Innovation Learning will offer Before and After Programming during Summer School programs at Maple Elementary and Horizon Elementary (walking kids to and from Smithville Middle School for Summer School) June 2nd - July 3rd.

-In addition, our Innovator Adventure Camp will be offered at Maple Elementary starting July 8th- August 9th from 6:00 am - 6:00 pm daily!
-This program is designed to be age appropriate, with activities designed to be safe and engaging for all children!
-INNOVATOR ADVENTURE CAMP offers on site programming like STEAM activities, Sports & Games, Arts & Crafts, Teambuilding, Celebrations and Parties plus each group will go on 2-3 field trips each week that may include museums, visiting local parks and lakes, and much more to add to each week’s FUN in the SUN!
-Two daily snacks provided daily.
+After Summer School has concluded, our CAMP DISCOVERY will be offered at Horizon Elementary July 6th- August 21st from 6:00 am - 6:00 pm daily!
+Led by professionals in education, this camp offers a variety of exciting themes designed to foster growth and curiosity.
+Each week is packed with a thoughtful balance of fun and relaxation.
+CAMP DISCOVERY will include on site programming like STEAM activities, sports & games, arts & crafts, team building, celebrations, and parties plus each group will go on 2-3 field trips each week that may include swimming, museums, visiting local parks and lakes, and much more to add to each week’s FUN in the SUN!
+Two snacks are provided daily.
 Campers will also receive a camp T-shirt.
-Campers need to provide their own lunch and water bottle daily.
-Contact Andi Gilbertson at 816-532-5949 or email@example.com if you have questions.
+Campers will need to provide their own lunch and water bottle.
+Contact Andi Gilbertson at 816-532-5949 or agilbertson@